Have you received a gift or donation of scratchy yarn? Try one of these 4 methods to soften it

 If the yarn doesn’t feel too scratchy to knit with, but the finished project feels scratchy, there are several techniques you can try.
 Read on!

 Softening a Scratchy Knitted Project

-Do bear in mind that if you have extremely old acrylic yarn that’s scratchy, the methods listed here might not work.
-The best thing to do with such yarn is to use it for stuffing.
-I’ve often used really old acrylic yarn to stuff knitted toys.
-It works really well for the smaller parts of toys that can be harder to stuff with traditional stuffing.
+Note that if you have extremely old acrylic yarn that’s scratchy, the methods listed here might not work.
+The best use of such yarn is stuffing.
+I often use ancient acrylic yarn to stuff knitted toys.
+It works especially well for the smaller parts of toys that can be harder to stuff with traditional stuffing.

 So don’t throw out that scratchy yarn!
 You can make it useful again, either before or after knitting with it.
 And you can continue to be a frugal knitter!